 1. Glassware

 Upgrading your glassware is one of the most missed opportunities for increasing the presentation factor of a cocktail.
-You don’t need to spend $15 on each piece of glass behind your bar, even a occasional trip to the thrift store can add a lot of unique glasses to your bar program.
+You don’t need to spend $15 on each piece of glass behind your bar; even an occasional trip to the thrift store can add a lot of unique glasses to your bar program.

 2. Ice